-- Based on the advice from these progressive HR leaders, which insights do you want to focus on as you head into 2022?
+- Based on the advice from these progressive HR leaders, which insights do you want to focus on over the next year?

-- What are three small, achievable actions you can take to embrace a progressive approach in 2022?
+- What are three small, achievable actions you can take to embrace a progressive approach over next four quarters?

 At HiBob, we’ve built a modern HR platform designed for modern business needs—today and beyond.